Where Free Speech Ends, Ignorance Begins

-Middlebury College students protest speaker Charles Murray.
+Middlebury College students protest speaker Charles Murray, a social scientist and co-author of a controversial book that seems to link race and IQ.
 (Todd Balfour)

 At the risk of sounding like a geezer complaining about “these kids today,” back in my college days, when it came to points of view we were unhesitatingly exposed to literature, teachers and on-campus speakers covering the ideological waterfront.